RubixML/ML/README.md

 - [Google BigQuery](https://cloud.google.com/bigquery/docs/reference/libraries) - Cloud-based data warehouse via SQL

 #### The Dataset Object
 Data is passed around in Rubix via specialized data containers called Datasets.
-[Dataset objects](#dataset-objects) extend the PHP array structure with methods that properly handle selecting, splitting, folding, transforming, and randomizing the samples and labels contained within.
-In general, there are two types of Datasets, *Labeled* and *Unlabeled*.
-Labeled datasets are used for *supervised* learning and Unlabeled datasets are used for *unsupervised* learning and for making predictions.
+[Dataset objects](#dataset-objects) properly handle selecting, splitting, folding, transforming, and randomizing the samples and labels contained within.
+In general, there are two types of datasets, *Labeled* and *Unlabeled*.
+Labeled datasets are used for *supervised* learning and Unlabeled datasets are used for *unsupervised* learning and for making predictions (*inference*).
 Dataset objects have a mutability policy of *generally* immutable except for performance reasons such as applying a [Transformer](#transformers).

 For the following example, suppose that you went out and asked 100 couples (50 married and 50 divorced) about their partner's communication skills (between 1 and 5), attractiveness (between 1 and 5), and time spent together per week (hours per week).
 You could construct a [Labeled Dataset](#labeled) from this data like so: